rakudo/rakudo/docs/rakudo-nqp-notes.md

-# Notes and hints for working with Rakudo NQPr
+# Notes and hints for working with Rakudo NQP